iarsystems/cx-jenkins-ci/README.md

-# IAR Build Tools in a Jenkins CI
+# Jenkins CI with the IAR Build Tools

->[!WARNING]
->The information in this repository is subject to change without notice and does not constitute a commitment by IAR.
-While it serves as a valuable reference for DevOps Engineers implementing Continuous Integration with IAR Tools, IAR assumes no responsibility for any errors, omissions, or specific implementations.

-## Introduction
-The [IAR Build Tools](https://iar.com/cx) comes with everything you need to build projects created with the IAR Embedded Workbench from the command line.
-[Jenkins][url-jenkins] is an automation controller suitable for CI (Continuous Integration).
-[Gitea][url-gitea] is a lightweight Git server.
+The [IAR Build Tools](https://iar.com/cx) comes the command line tools for bulding projects created with the IAR Embedded Workbench in continuous integration, or headless, environments such as [Jenkins][url-jenkins], while [Gitea][url-gitea] is a lightweight Git server suitable for simple container deployment.
+Jenkins provides plugins for many other popular Git server providers such as GitHub, GitLab or Bitbucket.
+Refer to [Managing Jenkins/Managing Plugins][url-jenkins-docs-plugins] for more details.

 This tutorial provides a quick method for bootstrapping the IAR Build Tools, Gitea and Jenkins, each one on its own container, for building and analyzing your embedded projects on-premises.
 From this starting point, you can apply customizations suitable for your organization's needs.
 In a picture:

 ![cx-jenkins-ci](https://github.com/user-attachments/assets/bd02dbad-0f35-4ef7-89ca-8b1d4cada87a)

+## Disclaimer
+The information in this repository is subject to change without notice and does not constitute a commitment by IAR.
+While it serves as a valuable reference for DevOps Engineers implementing Continuous Integration with IAR Tools, IAR assumes no responsibility for any errors, omissions, or specific implementations.

 ## Pre-requisites
 __This tutorial works out of the box with the [public container images](https://github.com/orgs/iarsystems/packages) using the latest generation of the IAR Build Tools and its Cloud License Service (CX).
 For the earlier generation of the IAR Build Tools (BX), it is necessary to manually build locally their respective Docker container images using the guidelines provided in the [__bx-docker tutorial__][url-bx-docker].__